 Forms of Childhood Strife that Lead to Abortion

-Family histories that include abortion often contain many other traumatic events.
+Previous traumatic events are often part of an abortion journey.
 Unexpected pregnancy often results during deep family strife as one generation significantly impacts another.
 For many minors, pregnancies often result in abortion.

 These strife cycles cascade down the family line often ending in a generational circle of discord.
 Since one generation clearly impacts another, abortion decisions are often repeated down a family line.

-A psychological test of the impact of family strife on unplanned pregnancy is entitled, “Adverse Childhood Experiences (ACE)” test.
+A psychological test of the impact of family strife on unplanned pregnancy is call the “Adverse Childhood Experiences (ACE)” test.
 The ACE test breaks down family strife situations into 8 experiences, including:

 - Recurrent physical abuse